 Is child maintenance tax deductible?

-The recipient is not taxed on child maintenance.
-It is not tax deductible, just as partner alimony is not tax deductible, because the exceptional deduction of these costs expired on 1 January 2015.
-There are usually different tax rules for expats and for people obliged to pay alimony who live abroad.
+Child maintenance is tax-free for the recipient.
+Child maintenance is not tax deductible for the payer.
+There may be separate tax rules for expats and for maintenance debtors who live abroad.
 Our specialists have all the financial expertise to support you in your specific situation.

 Learn more about child maintenance

 If you would like to know more about child maintenance, or you have a question about how this applies to your specific situation, please contact us.

 https://www.gmw.nl/wp-content/uploads/shutterstock_1175088697.jpg6671000Lise-Milou Lagerwerfhttps://www.gmw.nl/wp-content/uploads/GMW-lawyers-weblogo19.pngLise-Milou Lagerwerf2021-03-16 14:14:012021-03-16 14:14:16Partner alimony and a new relationship